 In what way does knowledge of God’s nature correspond to the morning, while faith belongs to the nighttime?

 The night is a time of preparation.
 We use the hours of darkness to rest and regain strength for daytime activities.
 The value of night is in its preparatory nature; the actual goal are the activities of the day.

 Like the night, faith serves to prepare us.
 The final goal, spiritual perfection, lies in clear awareness of the nature of God.
 But without faith, one would not perform mitzvot nor refine character traits, both of which ultimately lead to true enlightenment.
-Faith serves as a necessary prerequisite for intellectual insight.
+Faith is as a necessary prerequisite for intellectual insight.

 The verse mentions day before night to indicate this second aspect of faith.
 After the light of day, which intermittently enlightens the intellect, faith serves as a reserve source of illumination during periods of darkness.

-(adapted from Ein Eyah vol. I, p.
-65, on Berachot 12)
+(Adapted from Ein Eyah vol. I p.
+65, on Berakhot 12)